Gianlu03/MoviesRatingsApp/MoviesRatingsApp/Guide/3-HttpHandler.md

 }
 ```

-resets the URL to the original form: link to the site followed by the APIkey.
+resets the URL to its original form: link to the site followed by the APIkey.
 We use
 this method after every request succesfully sent.

 ##